 From tabling at events, to posting on social media, to meeting with decision-makers — conservation districts use many methods to reach a variety of audiences.
 These tips and resources were developed with and for CDs to make public engagement easier.

 Looking for inspiration?
-CDs have shared some great examples of their outreach work over the years.
-Here are some recorded presentations.
+CDs have shared some great examples of their outreach over the years.
+Here are links to their resources and presentations.

 Using photos and graphics is a great way to visually engage your audience.
 Washington’s CD have access to hundreds of images that are free for you to use!